oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/7-labs-create-sprints-workflow/7-create-sprints-workflow.md

 You will push the updated content from your clone into the origin of your clone, that is, your fork, to synchronize your clone with your fork.
 Again as a reminder, it is a best practice to merge your repository every day or whenever you start your GitHub Desktop application.
 Merge pulls all the commits (changes) from the upstream/main repositories (Production), into your local filesystem clone (local machine).
 This keeps your local clone up-to-date with other people's work (commits) from the upstream/main.
 Next, Merging also avoids the long time it could take to complete if you do not do that often.

-1. Once you have completed the development of the sprint or when you create, delete, or modify assets in your clone (local copy), you should commit (save) those changes to your clone and then push those changes from your clone to your fork (Steps in Lab 4 Task 2).
+1. Once you have completed the development of the sprint or when you create, delete, or modify assets in your clone (local copy), you should commit (save) those changes to your clone and then push those changes from your clone to your fork (Steps in Lab 3 Task 4).
 Then these changes get saved to your forked repository.

-2. Before you create a pull request, get the latest updates from the production repository into your clone (Steps in Lab 4 Task 1).
+2. Before you create a pull request, get the latest updates from the production repository into your clone (Steps in Lab 3 Task 3).

-3. Set up GitHub Pages for your Fork (Steps in Lab 4 Task 3) to test or review your Sprint content (Steps in Lab 4 Task 4).
+3. To review your Sprint content in your development repo or to share it for review, follow the steps in Lab 5 Task 1.
+This will be your development GitHub URL

-4. Create a Pull Request to upload your content to the main repository, i.e., **https://github.com/oracle-livelabs/partner-solutions** (Steps in Lab 4 task 5).
+4. Create a Pull Request to upload your content to the main repository, i.e., **https://github.com/oracle-livelabs/partner-solutions** (Steps in Lab 6 Task 1).

 5. Once the Pull Request is approved, it takes a few minutes for the changes to reflect on the **oracle-livelabs.github.io/partner-solutions** GitHub pages site.
-You can access your Sprint on GitHub by following the steps in Lab 4 Task 6.

 ##  Task 5: Submit Sprint Publish Request

 1. After you submit the pull request, send us an email to [livelabs-help-community_us@oracle.com](livelabs-help-community_us@oracle.com) with the below details:

     -   Confirm if the details like **Sprint Title, Short Description, Sprint Duration, Focus, and Product** provided while submitting the Sprint are still valid
-    -   Share the **oracle-livelabs GitHub Pages URL** (Steps in Lab 4 task 6 to create production URL) for the Sprint once it is published.
+    -   Share the **oracle-livelabs GitHub Pages URL** - Replace your name in the development GitHub URL created earlier in Task 4 Step 4 with *oracle-livelabs* to create production URL for the Sprint once it is published.
 Format: https://oracle-livelabs.github.io/partner-solutions/sprints/domain-folder-name/your-sprint-folder-name/

 2. Once you email us the details above, the sprint status will be in **Publish Requested**.